 Time to focus on and learn from Inuit

 CheckUp! has emerged as an Inuit-specific project focused on the prevention of sexually transmitted blood-borne infections (STBBI).
 This social media intervention has proven to effectively engage and empower Inuit youth in Nunavik by encouraging youth to practice their agency while engaging with the healthcare system.
+Find the CheckUp! project on Facebook.
 This recently CIHR-funded implementation science research aims to scale up and enhance the previous pilot project in Nunavik by using culture-, arts- and land-based research interventions and to contextualize the project to ensure its relevance and success in the Inuvialuit Settlement Area with the goal of decreasing the burden of STBBIs, improved healthy sexuality amongst Inuit youth, improved overall health and wellness outcomes for Inuit youth, and increased health research capacity in working with Inuit.

 The broad goals of the proposed research: